-The AER is required to remake its decision on the distribution determination that applies to Essential Energy for the period 1 July 2014 to 30 June 2019.
+The AER is required to remake its decision on the distribution determination that applies to Essential Energy for the period 1 July 2014 to 30 June 2019 (the remittal).

 In April and June 2015 the AER published final decisions on distribution determinations for NSW and ACT electricity distributors (Ausgrid, Endeavour Energy, Essential Energy and ActewAGL Distribution) for 2019-24, and on the access arrangement for the NSW gas distributor, Jemena Gas Networks for 2015-20.